 - A44.
 The criteria may discuss the concept of materiality in the context of the preparation and presentation of the GHG statement.
-Although criteria may discuss materiality in different terms, the concept of materiality generally includes that: - Misstatements, including omissions, are considered to be material if they, individually or in the aggregate, could reasonably be expected to influence relevant decisions of users taken on the basis of the GHG statement; - Judgments about materiality are made in light of surrounding circumstances, and are affected by the size or nature of a misstatement, or a combination of both; and - Judgments about matters that are material to intended users of the GHG statement are based on a consideration of the common information needs of intended users as a group.
-The possible effect of misstatements on specific individual users, whose needs may vary widely, is not considered. - A45.
-Such a discussion, if present in the applicable criteria, provides a frame of reference to the practitioner in determining materiality for the engagement.
-If the applicable criteria do not include a discussion of the concept of materiality, the characteristics referred to above provide the practitioner with such a frame of reference.
+Although criteria may discuss materiality in different terms, the concept of materiality generally includes that: - Misstatements, including omissions, are considered to be material if they, individually or in the aggregate, could reasonably be expected to influence relevant decisions of users taken on the basis of the GHG statement: - Judgments about materiality are made in light of surrounding circumstances, and are affected by the size or nature of a misstatement, or a combination of both; and - Judgments about matters that are material to intended users of the GHG statement are based on a consideration of the common information needs of intended users as a group.
+Unless the engagement has been designed to meet the particular information needs of specific users, the possible effect of misstatements on specific users, whose information needs may vary widely, is not ordinarily considered.